 Planning Your Trip

-My first tip to people visiting the Museum, is to make sure you plan a lot of time to explore.
+My first tip to people visiting the Museum, is to plan a lot of time to explore.
 We spent a solid two and a half hours inside but could have easily stayed another two.

 We strategically planned our day to arrive at the Egyptian Museum around 15h.
-The big tours tend to enter the museum in the morning, which means if you come later in the day, you’re more likely to have some breathing room, especially in the special exhibits like King Tut or the Royal Mummies.
+The big tours tend to enter the museum in the morning.
+Arriving later in the day means you’re more likely to have some breathing room.
+This makes a big difference, especially in the special exhibits like King Tut or the Royal Mummies.
 We had one of the Royal Mummy rooms entirely to ourselves.

-By the ticket booth, you’ll get a ton of would-be guides offering their services—exercise caution, as fake guides are one of the many tourist scams you’ll see in Cairo.
-That said, either plan to do a guided tour or bring a guidebook with you (we recommend the Lonely Planet one, which was updated in 2017).
-Nearly all the exhibits lack placards, and the guidebook will give you a sense of what’s important to see and the historical context around the different exhibits.
+A ton of would-be guides offer their services by the ticket booths.
+Exercise caution, as fake guides are one of the many tourist scams you see in Cairo.
+That said, either plan to do a guided tour or bring a guidebook with you.
+We recommend the Lonely Planet one, which was updated in 2017.
+Nearly all the exhibits lack placards, and the guidebook gives a good sense of what’s important to see as well as the historical context around the different exhibits.

-Asides from the Royal Mummy rooms, there is no air conditioning in the museum, so coming later in the day will also keep you cooler.
-As the museum is in the middle of Cairo, I’d recommend dressing more conservatively for this outing—longer pants and covered shoulders for women.
+Besides inside the Royal Mummy rooms, the Egyptian Museum has no air conditioning in the museum.
+Planning to come later in the day will also keep you cooler.
+As the museum is in the middle of Cairo, I’d recommend dressing more conservatively for this outing.
+That means longer pants and covered shoulders for women.

 What to See

 The Egyptian Museum houses over 120,000 artifacts, but not all are out on exhibit.
 Currently, the upper floor of one wing is undergoing renovation, but there’s still plenty to check out.
 Artifacts and carvings fill the rooms.
-The downstairs is home to the older (and larger) pieces, while upstairs has the littler details.
+The downstairs houses the older (and larger) pieces, while upstairs has the littler details.

 The highlight of the museum for us were the mummy rooms.
 There are technically three rooms: two of Royal Mummies, which require a separate ticket (as of October/November 2018, XXX price), and a room of mummified animals, which is a general exhibit.

 The animal mummies were absolutely fascinating.
-There were four types of animal mummies: pets buried with their owners, animal food offerings included as victuals, sacred animal offerings, and votive offerings, which were given to the gods.
-If the pet ones distress you, don’t worry—pets died their own natural deaths and then were included in their owners’ tombs, not sacrificed when their owners died.
-In the Animal Mummy room, there are mummies of gazelles, small monkeys, cats, and birds (all of which were kept as pets), as well as a cow mummy (which was a sacred animal offering), and perhaps most impressively, a massive crocodile mummy.
+There are four types of animal mummies.
+Pets buried with their owners, animal food offerings included as victuals, sacred animal offerings, and votive offerings given to the gods.
+If the pet mummies distress you, don’t worry—pets died their own natural deaths and then included in their owners’ tombs, not sacrificed when their owners died.
+The Animal Mummy room displays mummies of gazelles, small monkeys, cats, and birds (all of which were considered pets).
+There is also a cow mummy, which was a sacred animal offering, and perhaps most impressively, a massive crocodile mummy.
 Like their human counterparts, all Animal Mummies had canopic jars holding the sacred innards (stomach, intestines, lungs, and liver).
-Some Animal Mummies were even given their own carved sarcophagi.
+Some Animal Mummies even had their own carved sarcophagi.

 I had mixed feelings about seeing the Royal Mummies.
-On the one hand, it is fascinating to see how mummification affects the body and to see so closely how these ancient people looked and styled themselves.
-On the other hand, I think we sometimes forget that a mummy was once a person.
-It felt a little intrusive to be starting into the glass sarcophagi at the desiccated, coppery remains—a little undignified both for them and for me.
-I think I personally would have preferred to see them still in their bindings, inside the innermost sarcophagus, where they still have a bit of the trappings of the glory they were buried in.
+On the one hand, it is fascinating to see how mummification affects the body and to see how these ancient people looked and styled themselves.
+But on the other, I think we sometimes forget that a mummy was once a person.
+It felt intrusive to stare into the glass sarcophagi at the desiccated, coppery remains—a little undignified both for them and for me.
+I think I personally would have preferred to see them still in their bindings, inside the innermost sarcophagus.
+Where they still have a bit of the trappings of the glory they were buried in.

 When to Go

-We visited the Egyptian Museum on the first day of our 7-day trip, but by the end of the trip, we were caught in an Ancient World version of the chicken and the egg: Should we have seen the tombs first, or the things (and people) that filled them?
+We visited the Egyptian Museum on the first day of our 7-day trip.
+But the end of the trip caught us in an Ancient World version of the chicken and the egg.
+Should we have seen the tombs first, or the things (and people) that filled them?